adabingw/adabingw/README.md

 I'm a 2nd year UWaterloo SE student who likes anime, cats, reading, and a plethora of random things :)

+(also has a small art and aesthetic obsession)

 My experience lies in Android Dev, Web Dev, and Mobile Dev :D

 # My tech stack!